 Where to start with intervention

 Thus, gesture use is more than just a meaningful way for nonverbal toddlers to communicate.
-It is a clinically useful measure of nonverbal skills that correlate with language outcomes and should be considered in our Early Intervention evaluations.
+It is a clinically useful measure of nonverbal skills that correlate with later language outcomes and should be considered in our Early Intervention evaluations.

 O’Neill, H., Murphy, C., & Chiat, S. (2019).
 What our hands tell us: A two-year follow up investigating outcomes in subgroups of children with language delay.
 Journal of Speech, Language, and Hearing Research. doi:10.1044/2018_JSLHR-L-17-0261